Clessie Cummins: Foundation of Cummins Engine Co.

 Clessie Cummins secured a Packard limousine (a vehicle with a large engine compartment) and fitted one of his best engines into it with 3/8-inch to spare.
-He and an assistant drove the vehicle to the 1929 auto show in New York City using $1.39 ($19.01 USD2013) worth of diesel fuel.
+He and an assistant drove the vehicle to the 1929 auto show in New York City using $1.39 (equal to $ today) worth of diesel fuel.
 The pair arranged for publicity along the way, but when they arrived at the show they found that they had been banned from any presentation because he had not registered in advance.
 Cummins proceeded to rent space across the street from the Auto Show, and the "$1.39 for fuel, Indy to NYC" auto became a popular feature of the show (despite not technically being included in it).

 During the 1920s, many of the company's engines were used in yachts—a market that vanished during the Great Depression of the 1930s.
 At that time, his employer and patron, Will Irwin, owned a controlling interest in the Purity Stores supermarket chain, in California.
 Cummins convinced Irwin to install diesel engines in the fleet of trucks used to deliver food and staples to the stores.
 The diesel trucks were far better at managing the California mountains than the gasoline engines of that time, and were much more durable and economical to run.
 The success at Purity Stores attracted considerable attention, and the over-the-road diesel truck industry thus came into being.
 Thereafter, the growth of Cummins Engine came mainly from supplying high-speed, high-torque engines, which buyers specified for installation in semi-trailer tractors from most of the major manufacturers.